my-name-is-D/object-detection-Motion-Nao-webots/README.md

 world/data/./plotdata
 ,,,

-the camera data is extracted and sent as a topic.
+the simulated camera data is extracted and sent as a topic in a string format.